 Requirements: The instructions the journalist wants you to follow (Hint: if you actually follow these you’ll have a much better level of success)

 Pretty self explanatory.
 In this case, I’ve removed the name of the reporter and the identifier in the email for privacy.

 Now we get to the pitching part.
 This is where you make it or break it.

 Just a caveat first.
 If you pitch and don’t get a response don’t get discouraged.

 Tons of people are emailing these journalists at once, sometimes it’s a matter of not being the right fit, other times it’s just your pitch stinks.

 Sorry, boo, but it’s true.

 Alright, remember how I covered the details of what the query looks at?
-Details is the important part here.
+Details are the important part here.

 Let’s use the example from above and break it down a bit more.

 Now, look for details before you pitch to see what is most important.